awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 1. From the **Actions** drop down, choose the custom action that aligns with the CloudWatch Events rule to apply\.

-   If successful, the message **Successfull sent findings to Amazon CloudWatch Events** is displayed\.
+   If successful, the message **Successfully sent findings to Amazon CloudWatch Events** is displayed\.

 **To send insight results to CloudWatch Events**

 1. On the Security Hub console, choose **Insights**\.

-1. On the **Insights** page , choose the insight that incldues the findings results to send to CloudWatch Events\.
+1. On the **Insights** page , choose the insight that includes the findings results to send to CloudWatch Events\.

 1. Select the findings from the insight to send to CloudWatch Events\.
 You can select up to 20 findings at a time\.

 1. For **Actions**, choose the custom action that aligns with the CloudWatch Events rule to apply\.

-   If successful, the message **Successfull sent findings to Amazon CloudWatch Events** is displayed\.
+   If successful, the message **Successfully sent findings to Amazon CloudWatch Events** is displayed\.